openhive-network/HAfAH/src/sql_serializer/README.md

 	./hived --replay-blockchain --stop-replay-at-block 5000000 --exit-after-replay -d ../../../datadir --force-replay --psql-index-threshold 65432

 ## How the sql_serializer serializes blockchain data
-The sql_serializer is connected to the internal database of the hived node (aka chainbase) by event notifications (boost signals).These signals notify the sql_serializer about the starting/ending of the reindex process (i.e. replay of a block_log file) and when new block data has been added to the state of chainbase.
+The sql_serializer is connected to the internal database of the hived node (aka chainbase) by event notifications (boost signals).
+These signals notify the sql_serializer about the starting/ending of the reindex process (i.e. replay of a block_log file) and when new block data has been added to the state of chainbase from the peer-to-peer network.

 ### Serialization modes
 The sql_serializer works in different modes when the node is: reindexing blocks from the block_log, syncing old blocks from the P2P network, and when it is live syncing recently generated blocks (i.e. it is processing blocks that are no more than 1 minute older than the network's head block).
 This is an important aspect of the sql_serializer's operation because it is strongly connected with the speed at which blocks can be added to the HAF database.
 Below is a state machine diagram for how the sql_serializer transitions between each of these modes: